Panduwasnuwara Rajamaha Viharaya (පඬුවස්නුවර රජමහා විහාරය)

 Loading...

-Panduwasnuwara in Kurunegala district is an ancient city which functioned as the capital of the country for a brief period during the 12th century.
-But based the ruins found, the city has been a important location much before that, even during the 7th century.
+Panduwasnuwara in Kurunegala district is an ancient city that functioned as the capital of the country for a brief period during the 12th century.
+But based on the ruins found, the city had been an important location much before that, even during the 7th century.

-Passing the ruins of the palace of king Prakramabahu (1153-1186) and the other ruins of various temples, you will reach the Panduwasnuwara Rajamaha Viharaya.
-Just before you reach the new temple, you will come across 16 stone pillars, remains of an ancient building.
-Some of these pillars have been used for inscriptions and archaeologists have dated these pillars to the era of Anuradhapura kingdom.
+Passing the ruins of the palace of King Prakramabahu (1153–1186) and the other ruins of various temples, you will reach the Panduwasnuwara Rajamaha Viharaya.
+Just before you reach the new temple, you will come across 16 stone pillars, the remains of an ancient building.
+Some of these pillars have been used for inscriptions, and archaeologists have dated them to the Anuradhapura kingdom.

 The next building of interest is the Tampita Viharaya built during the Kandyan kingdom.
-A Tampita Viharaya is a structure built on a wooden platform which rests on number of stone stumps usually 3-4 feet tall.
-The roof is held by a structure built of timber and the walls are generally made of wattle and daub.
-Walls inside the chamber is more or less always covered in murals drawn mainly in Kandyan style.
+A Tampita Viharaya is a structure built on a wooden platform that rests on a number of stone stumps, usually 3–4 feet tall.
+The roof is held by a timber structure, and the walls are generally made of wattle and daub.
+The walls inside the chamber are nearly always covered in murals, drawn mainly in Kandyan style.

-The tampita viharaya at Panduwasnuwara Rajamaha Viharaya is built on 16 granite pillar stumps.
-A mandapaya has been built in front of this temple using another 6 large granite pillars.
-Roofs of both structures have been laid with flat clay tiles popular in Kandyan era.
-There is no circumambulating path around the image house but a narrow ledge have been left on the wooden platform.
-The murals in the tampita image house are probably not the original.
+At Panduwasnuwara Rajamaha Viharaya, the Tampita Viharaya stands on 16 granite stumps, with a mandapa in front supported by 6 granite pillars.
+The roofs of both structures are laid with flat clay tiles of the Kandyan era.
+Though there is no circumambulating path around the image house, a narrow ledge has been left on the wooden platform.
+The murals inside are likely not the originals.

-In addition to these buildings, number of artifacts belonging the 12th century can be seen scattered around the temple.
+In addition to these prominent ruins, several artifacts dating back to the 12th century can be found scattered around the temple grounds, shedding further light on the city’s historic role.

 Also See